luci/luci-py/appengine/swarming/doc/Detailed-Design.md

 ### Requesting a task

-When a client wishes to run something on Swarming, they can use the REST API or use the client script `swarming.py trigger`.
+When a client wishes to run something on Swarming, they can use the REST API or use the Go client `swarming trigger`.
 It's a simple HTTPS POST with the `TaskRequest` and `TaskProperties` serialized as JSON.

 The request message is `NewTaskRequest` as defined in